 We've known this for years.
 Talking about it hasn't helped.
 Occasional infusions of cash from the Legislature have only been hindered by budget cuts in subsequent years.

 As Oregon Secretary of State Dennis Richardson recently noted, Oregon's four-year high school graduation rate was an "embarrassingly low 75 percent in 2015-16."

-Oregon is almost 10 percentage points below the national average and has ranked among the worst five states for five years in a row, Richardson wrote.
+Oregon is almost 10 percent below the national average and has ranked among the worst five states for five years in a row, Richardson wrote.

 We're not convinced that a four-year graduation rate is the best benchmark by which to judge the state's education system.
 Many students need more time to get their diploma because of a disability or mid-school trauma or a lack of parental support.

 None of this is new.
-We've known these statistics were abysmal for years.
+We've known that these statistics were abysmal for years now.

-So we were heartened when the Oregon Senate and the Oregon House announced earlier this month the creation of a Joint Committee on Student Success.
+So we were heartened when the Oregon Senate and the Oregon House announced last week the creation of a Joint Committee on Student Success.